You are here

 What is a nominated individual?

-If you are applying for registration as an organisation, the regulations require you to nominate an individual to act as the main point of contact with CQC.
+If you are applying for registration as an organisation, the regulations require you to nominate an individual to act as the main point of contact with us.

-Your nominated individual can cover all or several of the regulated activities you provide.
-If you wish you can have a different individual for each regulated activity.
-The application form will ask you to state which regulated activities each nominated individual will be responsible for.
+You can nominate the same person for all or some of the regulated activities you provide.
+Or if you wish you can have a different individual for each regulated activity.
+But you can only nominate one person for each of the regulated activities you provide.
+The application form will ask you for the details of your nominated individual/s and the regulated activities for which you are nominating them.

 If you register as an individual or partnership you do not need a nominated individual.